BSBussell/BML/README.md

 ```

 This will create the linker objects to use when compiling with your program.
+Alternatively you can use the CMakeLists.txt to generate make files using CMake and then make from there.

 #### Tests
 The above will also compile tests that you can run.

-Currently there is only 1 test.
+Currently there is only one test JSONtest.

 ### Not working
-Please be patient as the ~~makefile~~CMakeLists.txt is subject to change as this project grows in size and I am one person.
+Please be patient as the ~~makefile~~CMakeLists.txt is subject to change as this project grows in size and I am one person both developing my this engine, attempting to graduate from college, and looking for a job.